centiservice/matssocket/README.md

 * `./gradlew build -x test` - build, not running tests.
 * `./gradlew test` - runs tests, both JS in Node with ESM and UMD builds, and Dart in VM(Kernel,Src,Exe) and Node(JS,Wasm) modes.
 (You can run JS tests by clicking in the browser using the test server, see above.)
-* `./gradlew matssocket-client-dart:testAll` - runs the Dart tests for all platforms and compilers, including in chrome (headless), read more in [matssocket-client-dart/README.md](matssocket-client-dart/README.md). _(Path to Chrome/Chromium can be set using `-PchromePath`)._
+* `./gradlew matssocket-client-dart:testDart` - runs the Dart tests for all platforms and compilers, including in chrome (headless), read more in [matssocket-client-dart/README.md](matssocket-client-dart/README.md). _(Path to Chrome/Chromium can be set using `-PchromePath`)._
 * `./gradlew clean` - deletes all build output.